oracle-livelabs/apex/online-bookstore-app/14-ai-vision/14-ai-vision.md

 ## Task 1: Integrating with Object Detection and Text Detection

-Configure OCI Vision REST API as REST Data Source

-In this task, you create a REST Data Source with OCI vision REST API as the endpoint.
+In this task, you will create a REST Data Source using the OCI Vision REST API as the endpoint to enable object and text detection in your application.

 1. Navigate to the application home page and click **Shared Components**.